zac-heisey/murray-lampert/about.md

       title: Team Coach
       email: ''
       bio: "<p>Carrie was born in NJ but grew up in Tucson Arizona.
-She graduated from Cal State Northridge and has been successful in building her own business- The Corporate Coaching company.
+She graduated from Cal State Northridge and has been successful in building her own business - The Corporate Coaching company.
 Carrie is contracted with Murray Lampert Design Build Remodel as the team coach.
-Her areas of expertise include executive coaching, sales couching, consulting, and training.
+Her areas of expertise include executive coaching, sales coaching, consulting, and training.
 Carrie is happily married and has 3 incredible kids!</p>"
       image-1: "/murray-lampert/version3/carrie-mayers-1.jpg"
       image-2: "/murray-lampert/version3/carrie-mayers-1.jpg"